LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 ### Challenges
 1. Write a small narrative of how and when you would use a object oriented language
 2. Write a small narrative of how and when you would use a functional language
-3. Install Elixir on your machine and get it work
+3. Install Elixir on your machine and get it to work
-4. Read the foreword in the attached elixir book (only till the start of Conventional Programming
+4. Read the foreword in the attached elixir book (only till the start of Conventional Programming)
 5. Create a GitHub Account and join the Little Kidogo organization on GitHub